 The Heart Failure Pathway consists of four phases.
 Each phase contains multiple steps to be completed throughout the day.
 Patients progress at their own pace with the option of revisiting any part of the Pathway.
 Patient comprehension is measured throughout each phase.

 Readmissions can often be avoided by activating patients to manage their health and educating them on how to do so.
-The Heart Failure Care Plan is a comprehensive curriculum that empowers patients to understand their condition and better care for themselves at home.
-Patients proceed at their own pace through the four phases of the Heart Failure Care Plan.
+The multiphase Heart Failure Pathway is a comprehensive curriculum that empowers patients to understand their condition and better care for themselves at home.
+Patients proceed at their own pace through the four phases of the Heart Failure Pathway.

-The patient’s progress with the Heart Failure Care Plan is recorded and available for reporting from the Management Console.
+The patient’s progress with the Heart Failure Pathway is recorded and available for reporting from the Management Console.
 Progress and tasks can also be automatically documented to the patient’s EMR.
 Nurses and staff can monitor the patient’s real-time progress and help them stay on course.
-To quickly identify patients that need assistance, staff can access overview reports that monitor the progress of all patients using the Heart Failure Care Plan.
+To quickly identify patients that need assistance, staff can access overview reports that monitor the progress of all patients using the Heart Failure Pathway.